In 2022, you need a sales and marketing plan that makes the best use of digital marketing to create more visibility and drive revenue.

 70% of people say they would rather learn about a company through articles than ads.

-For this reason, around 90% of businesses that advertise online use content marketing currently.
+For this reason, around 90% of businesses that advertise online use content marketing tips currently.

 Most are interested in shifting dollars from traditional ads to content, where they can find better returns.

 You should create engaging, in-depth content with a strong visual element to attract prospects.